kwart/DOSu-/README.md

 # DOSu-
---MAKE SURE TO GET THE LATEST VERSION 1.2 FOR BETTER GAMEPLAY WITH LESS BUGS-- DOSu! is an open source rhytm-based game engine heavily inspired by the game "osu!" made entirely in C89 and running natively under MS-DOS operating systems.
+DOSu! is an open source rhytm-based game engine heavily inspired by the game "osu!" made entirely in C89 and running natively under MS-DOS operating systems.

 --HOW TO GET STARTED--